2016 Richmond Park by-election

-On 1 December 2016, a by-election was held in the UK parliamentary constituency of Richmond Park.
-It was triggered by the resignation of the Conservative Member of Parliament Zac Goldsmith on 25 October 2016 over the Government's proposal for a third runway at the nearby Heathrow Airport.
+A by-election for the United Kingdom parliamentary constituency of Richmond Park was held on 1 December 2016.
+It was triggered by the resignation of incumbent Conservative Party Member of Parliament (MP) Zac Goldsmith, who stood down to re-contest his seat as an independent over the Conservative government's proposal for a third runway at the nearby Heathrow Airport.
 It was won by Sarah Olney of the Liberal Democrats, after a campaign focused on opposition to Brexit.

 Background

 When first elected in the 2010 general election and on several subsequent occasions, Goldsmith had promised that he would resign if the government supported a third runway at Heathrow.
 Following his re-election in the 2015 general election, he stood as the Conservative candidate in the 2016 London mayoral election, and lost to Sadiq Khan.

 When the May ministry announced on 25 October 2016 that the government would support a third runway at Heathrow, Goldsmith resigned his seat.

 Candidates

 Goldsmith stood as an independent candidate.
 He was described as an "Independent Conservative", although that ballot paper description has not been permitted since the Registration of Political Parties Act 1998 came into force.

-The Conservative Party decided not to stand an official candidate against him, because the local party were reported to be supportive of Goldsmith's stance, and putting up a candidate could have split the vote and led to the Liberal Democrats winning the seat.
-While not officially backed by the Conservative Party, his campaign was supported by some Conservative Parliamentarians, including Jacob Rees-Mogg, a supporter of Heathrow expansion and Brexit, as well as Tania Mathias, Theresa Villiers, and Lord True, leader of Richmond Council.
-A leader for the Evening Standard described the Conservative Prime Minister, Theresa May, as having "endorsed" Goldsmith.
+The Conservative Party decided not to stand an official candidate against him, because the local party members were reported to be supportive of Goldsmith's stance, and putting up a candidate could have split the vote and led to the Liberal Democrats winning the seat.
+While not officially backed by the Conservative Party, his campaign was supported by some Conservative parliamentarians, including Jacob Rees-Mogg, a supporter of Heathrow expansion and Brexit, as well as Tania Mathias, Theresa Villiers and Lord True, leader of Richmond Council.
+A leader for the Evening Standard described the Conservative prime minister, Theresa May, as having "endorsed" Goldsmith.
 The local party's website carried contact details for those wanting to support his campaign.

 The Liberal Democrats confirmed Sarah Olney, who was selected to fight the constituency in the event of a snap election, as their candidate for the by-election on 30 October.
 Olney joined the Liberal Democrats in May 2015, following the general election.
 She lived locally in North Kingston and worked as an accountant at the National Physical Laboratory in Teddington.
-Her husband, Ben, was previously employed with the delivery of Heathrow Airport's Terminal 5, ten years previously.
+Her husband, Ben, was previously employed with the delivery of Heathrow Airport's Terminal 5, 10 years previously.
+Other notable candidates seeking selection included the future Green Party leader Zack Polanski, who subsequently called for an independent investigation into the selection process before leaving the Liberal Democrats for the Green Party in November the same year.